 All ticket purchases require selection of an hour-long specific entry time, available every ten minutes from 8 am-11 pm.
 The last entry time slot begins at 11 pm and ends at 11:30 pm, but the last elevator ride up is 50 minutes before closing at midnight.
 Visitors can stay as long as they like until closing upon arriving at the skydeck.

 Before visiting The Edge, it’s best to buy your tickets online.
 The easiest way to secure your spot at The Edge NYC is to purchase tickets online, recommend booking the Skip the Line Edge tickets so you don’t have to wait in any queues on the day of as this is one of the most popular NYC experiences.

 The skip the line tickets are general admission, to see all the other tours and ticket options available visit The Edge website as the tickets vary depending on the add ons you can choose from.

 Alternatively, you can purchase a discount voucher that gets you into multiple NYC attractions for a fraction of the price if you plan on doing multiple activities on your trip to save money and hundreds of dollars!
 All you have to do is pick which attraction pass is best for your visit, make a one time purchase, and then the attractions are free or included in your pass!

-CityPASS offers a 3 attraction pass or a 6 attraction pass with over 12 city attractions to choose from including the Empire State Building.
+CityPASS offers a 3 attraction pass or a 6 attraction pass with over 12 city attractions to choose from including the Edge.
 Using this pass instead of buying individual tickets can save up to 35% equaling hundreds of dollars in savings.

 Another great option is the New York Pass which you can purchase anywhere from a 1 Day Pass to a 10 Day Pass that gets you into over 100 attractions.
 Once you purchase your New York Pass you download the Go City app and use that to get into the popular NYC attractions as well as some hidden gems.